ros2/ros2_documentation/source/Developer-Tools/Debugging/Testing/Integration.rst

 We discussed the integration test launch file and covered writing active tests and post-shutdown tests.
 To recap, the four key elements of the integration test launch file are:

-* The function ``generate_test_description``: This launches our nodes under tests as well as our tests.
+* The function ``generate_test_description``: This launches our nodes under test as well as our tests.
-* ``launch_testing.actions.ReadyToTest()``: This alerts the test framework that the tests should be run, and ensures that the active tests and the nodes are run together.
+* ``launch_testing.actions.ReadyToTest()``: This alerts the test framework that the tests should be run, without arbitrary delays.
+* The ``WaitForTopics`` utility: This provides a convenient way to subscribe to topics, wait for messages, and optionally trigger actions like publishing control messages based on publisher availability.
-* An undecorated class inheriting from ``unittest.TestCase``: This houses the active tests, including set up and teardown, and gives access to ROS logging through ``proc_output``.
+* An undecorated class inheriting from ``unittest.TestCase``: This houses the active tests, and gives access to ROS logging through ``proc_output``.
 * A second class inheriting from ``unittest.TestCase`` decorated with ``@launch_testing.post_shutdown_test()``: These are tests that run after all nodes have shutdown; it is common to assert that the nodes exited cleanly.

 The launch test is subsequently registered in the ``CMakeLists.txt`` using the custom cmake macro ``add_ros_isolated_launch_test`` which ensures that each launch test runs with a unique ``ROS_DOMAIN_ID``,